Film and television adaptations of video games: 1994–2001: Mainstream breakthrough

 Paul W. S. Anderson (pictured in 2012) directed Mortal Kombat (1995), the first film adaptation of a video game to gain a critical and commercial success.

 Super Mario Bros. was followed in 1994 by other adaptations, such as Double Dragon and Street Fighter, which received similarly negative reviews.
 This changed with the 1995 film Mortal Kombat, directed by Paul W.S.
-Anderson, which was the first film adaptation of a video game to gain a critical and commercial success, earn more than $100 million dollars at the box office, with Anderson established by critics as a preeminent director of video game films; the film remains one of the highest-rated video game films among critics.
+Anderson, which was the first film adaptation of a video game to gain a critical and commercial success, earn more than $100 million at the box office, with Anderson established by critics as a preeminent director of video game films; the film remains one of the highest-rated video game films among critics.
 Its mainstream success of Mortal Kombat continue to follow their essences for live-action film adaptations include Lara Croft: Tomb Raider (2001), also received moderate commercial success.

 Animated films and shows also began gaining mainstream success.
 Street Fighter II: The Animated Movie (1994), the first fully animated film in the Street Fighter franchise, became a commercial success in both theaters and home video rentals in Japan.
 The anime series Pokémon (1997–present), based on video game series of the same name by Game Freak, becoming the most successful adaptation of video game of all time, spanning two films, Pokémon: The First Movie (1998) and Pokémon: The Movie 2000 (1999) also became internationally successful.
 A live-action/animated series Where on Earth Is Carmen Sandiego? garnered critical success and won a Daytime Emmy Award for Outstanding Children's Animated Program.

 In 2001, Final Fantasy: The Spirits Within (2001), distributed by Columbia Pictures and directed by Final Fantasy creator Hironobu Sakaguchi, became a major milestone in the history of animation and adaptations of video games, particularly its pioneering and influential achievement of motion-capture to achieve rendered photorealism in computer animation.